smrutipote/HR-Analytics-Attrition-PowerBI-Dashboard/README.md

 # HR-Analytics-Attrition-PowerBI-Dashboard
-This is a basic PowerBI Dashboard created from public domain data.
+This is a basic PowerBI Dashboard created from public domain data

+Like this basic project!! :)